 When this is the case, there’s a very good chance that marketing is focused on the wrong things.

 The reality is that marketing and sales performance are often measured against two very different (and often even conflicting) sets of KPIs.
-While Sales is oriented toward revenue, marketing is likely caught up in what is often termed as “vanity metrics” that — while great for measuring activity — have a very tenuous correlation to actual business outcomes.
+While sales is oriented toward revenue, marketing is likely caught up in what is often termed as “vanity metrics” that — while great for measuring activity — have a very tenuous correlation to actual business outcomes.
+Not only does this prevent growth goals from being achieved, but it also breeds tension amongst the two teams and leads both to ask the question: who owns the number, sales or marketing?

-One of the underlying reasons for this is that most marketing organizations take a very tactical approach to delivering leads to sales.
-They tend to focus on lots of individual tasks or campaigns — hosting webinars, publishing white papers, pay-per-click, etc. — rather than thinking about long-term, strategic approaches to Demand Generation.
-Practically speaking, that means that the output of their work is typically a high volume of relatively low-quality leads, delivered in campaign-based batches, that sales struggles to convert into actual customers.
+Most marketing organizations take a very tactical approach to delivering leads to sales.
+They tend to focus on lots of individual tasks or campaigns — hosting webinars, publishing white papers, pay-per-click, etc. — rather than thinking about long-term, strategic approaches to demand.
+We call this a cycle of random acts of marketing.
+Practically speaking, that means that the output of marketing work is typically a high volume of relatively low-quality leads, delivered in campaign-based batches, that sales struggles to convert into actual customers.
+This type of tactical marketing state is not sustainable, nor is it scalable, so to make the shift to a strategic demand marketing state, marketing teams must be focused on the right KPIs.

-Don’t Be So Vain: The Problem with Vanity Metrics
+Don’t Be So Vain: The Problem with Marketing Vanity Metrics

-Historically, marketers have been attracted to response or engagement metrics because they’re a lot easier to measure than closed-loop revenue-based KPIs.
+Historically, marketing has been attracted to response or engagement-based vanity metrics because they’re a lot easier to measure than closed-loop revenue-based KPIs.
 Additionally, these kinds of metrics tend to go up in direct correlation with tactical activity, making them a very gratifying measure for campaign-focused teams.

 Some examples of traditional marketing performance metrics include:

-- Likes and shares.
 A measure of how many people engaged with your content on social media.
 However, just because someone liked or shared your content doesn’t mean they actually read it, or that they’re going to buy your product or solution.
+Be especially careful when measuring “views” or “impressions” on social media platforms.
+Oftentimes, a post is counted as “viewed” as long as it appears in someone’s social media feed for 0.3 seconds.
+There’s no way to know if that person even stopped scrolling to look at what you posted.

 - Number of followers.
 The number of people who follow you on social media platforms like Twitter and LinkedIn.
 Unfortunately, following is an activity that rarely equates with engagement or a purchase.